LogLevel

 {path to file}

-If the client’s certificate is signed with the certificate specified in this parameter, this client will not need to enter the login/password pair for authentication.
-Moreover, the login/password Authentication is prohibited for clients that use client certificates signed with the certificate set in this parameter.
+If a client certificate is signed with the certificate specified by this parameter, client authentication by providing the login/password pair is not performed.
+Furthermore, this authentication method is prohibited for clients that use client certificates signed with this certificate.

-The client that passed this certificate-based authentication is always treated as a superuser (root).
+A client who passed the certificate-based authentication is always assumed to be a superuser (root).

 WebconsoleRoot